rancher/elemental/docs/upgrade.md

 ## Elemental Teal node upgrade

 Elemental Teal is upgraded with the {{elemental.operator.name}}.
-Refer to the [{{elemental.operator.name}}]({{elemental.operator.url}} documentation for complete information.
+Refer to the [{{elemental.operator.name}}]({{elemental.operator.url}}) documentation for complete information.

 There are two ways of selecting nodes for upgrading.
 Via a cluster target, which will match ALL nodes in a cluster that matches our selector or via node selector, which will match nodes based on the node labels.
-Node selecter allows us to be more targeted with the upgrade while cluster selector just selects all the nodes in a matched cluster.
+Node selector allows us to be more targeted with the upgrade while cluster selector just selects all the nodes in a matched cluster.

 === "With `#!yaml clusterTarget`"